ic1618/Microsoft-Project15-ELP/docs/meetingminutes.md

 ### Minutes
 1. Spectrograms are visual representations of the frequency and amplitude of sound over a specified span of time, and are constructed from an array of frequencies.
 2. use Librosa, an open-source Python library known for its convenience and versatility in audio analysis and manipulation.
 Librosa allows us to pass our samples to a function that would then compute the appropriate Fourier transforms needed to compose a valid spectrogram.
-3. Spectrogram vs Mel-Spectrogram vs MFCC, we can ask Wei Dai what he thinks. https://medium.com/prathena/the-dummys-guide-to-mfcc-aceab2450fd
+3. Spectrogram vs Mel-Spectrogram vs MFCC, we can ask IC supervisors opinion. https://medium.com/prathena/the-dummys-guide-to-mfcc-aceab2450fd
 4. The advantage of MFCC is that it is good in error reduction and able to produce a robust feature when the signal is not affected by noise.
 SVD/PCA technique is used to extract the important features out of the B-Distribution representation.
 5. Reason to choose RNN is it takes time into account, we can test it out.
 6. Toughest part is the data processing and splitting and forming a good dataset